 - Complex: accompanied by loss of consciousness

-- Partial: a part of body is involved
+- Partial: a part of the body is involved

-- Complete: the whole body in involved, e.g., status epilepticus
+- Complete: the whole body is involved, e.g., status epilepticus

 - Absence: no epileptic movements, but there is impaired consciousness

 Relevant Pathophysiology of Seizure Types

 - Decreased inhibition—defective activation of GABA neurons, defective GABA-A/ -B inhibition, a defect in intracellular calcium regulation

 - Increased excitation—increased activation of glutamate N-methyl-D-aspartate (NDMA) receptors, increased synchrony or activation of neurons

 - Altered thalamocortical rhythms (regulated by the T-type calcium channels/currents)